Iteam1337/guidelines/DOCKER-CLOUD.md

 When using external images, always figure out which version you want.
 Do not simply use :latest as it might change over time and cause unexpected problems.

+## Deployment strategy

+### emptiest_node

+Used for test/dev

+### High availability

+Used for production containers, Docker Cloud will make sure these are always up.

+### every_node

+Used for proxies and such helper containers.

+### target_num_containers

+Always make sure you set this attribute so that it is present in the stack file right from the start.

 ## Naming

 ### Stacks